SeldonIO/seldonio.github.com/spark-models.md

     --zookeeper 127.0.0.1
 {% endhighlight %}

-You can no utilize a [runtime recommendation algorithm](runtime-recommendation.html#matrix-factorization) with this model.
+You can now utilize a [runtime recommendation algorithm](runtime-recommendation.html#matrix-factorization) with this model.

 # Item Activity Similarity<a name="item-similarity"></a>
 Item similarity models find correlations in the user-item interactions to find pairs of items that have consistently been viewed together.
 The underlying algorithm is the [DIMSUM algorithm in Apache Spark 1.2](https://blog.twitter.com/2014/all-pairs-similarity-via-dimsum).